6 ways to celebrate Earth Day with your kids at home

 2. Go for a walk and learn about native plants

-Grab the kids, put your coats on (yep, still need those!) and head outside to explore your neighbourhood.
+Grab the kids and head outside to explore your neighbourhood.
 Earth Day is the perfect time to reconnect with nature and appreciate the native plants of your country.
 Here’s a list of four native plants you can find in Canada:

 • Nodding Trillium: The Nodding Trillium is a flower with three white petals and is located across Canada from Ontario to Saskatchewan to Newfoundland in the east.
 Did you know that it’s illegal to pick Trilliums in British Columbia, Michigan, and New York?
 It was adopted as the official flower of Ontario in 1937, and even though it’s legal to pick Trilliums in Ontario, culturally it’s frowned upon.